GinoKarro/GameServers/README.md

 ***
 ### Prerequisite

-Before Running the main script, you need to make sure that theese are installed :
+Before Running the main script, you need to make sure that those Microsoft Components are installed :

 - Microsoft Visual c++ 2015.
 - Microsoft Direct X end user.